A summary to my network motif research

 same order (i.e. number of nodes and edges).
 The tool I used for graph motif analysis

-is a Python package called `graph-tool`.
+graph-tool.
 Since motif analysis is a demanding task,

 running undirected-size-4 motif z-score on Blogcatalog3 (~300k edges) takes almost 2

 weeks on my lab machine (single thread).
 However, there is a trick to force

 to use multiple-cores processing mentioned here.